Curriculum Vitae

 Courses

-AIS 450: Sovereignty and the Schoolhouse
+AIIS 380: Sovereignty and the Schoolhouse

 HIST 460: American Environmental History

-HIST 490: American Indian History
+HIST 900: Readings in American Indian and Indigenous History